What are the specific advantages of TIME-SERT over Helicoil or coil style inserts?

 Stainless steel is recommended for the medical or food industry, and water applications or where there may be exposer to the elements as in disk brakes.

-Can TIME-SERTs be installed in blind holes?
+What length insert should be installed in blind holes?

 Yes TIME-SERTs can be installed in blind holes.